SinothHlayisaniMabasa90/EA_Twitter_Sentiment_Classification/README.md

 test.csv - You will use this data to test your model.

-SampleSubmission.csv - is an example of what your submission file should look like.
+Submission.csv - is an example of what your submission file should look like.
 The order of the rows does not matter, but the names of the tweetid's must be correct.